 High Country Barn

-One unique thing about a high country barn is that its sloped roof is single-sided.
+One unique thing about high country barns is that their sloped roof is single-sided.
 This maximizes the space that can be used for the upper floor.
-In some cases, they are upgraded into glass windows, depending on what you’re planning to use the barn for in the first place.
+In some cases, they are upgraded into glass windows, depending on what youโre planning to use it for in the first place.

 Dutch Barn